 - creating and growing small- and medium-sized companies.

-The chemicals industry especially appreciates that implementation of such actions provides much needed support in the wake of the great challenges to its competitiveness, especially its rapid loss of global market share during the last 10 years - set to erode further in the coming decade.
+The chemical industry especially appreciates that implementation of such actions provides much needed support in the wake of the great challenges to its competitiveness, especially its rapid loss of global market share during the last 10 years - set to erode further in the coming decade.

 As a high tech and valuable part of the value chain process, the chemical industry urges policymakers to implement the initiative as soon as possible.
 Implementation should take into account :